Female Juvenile Delinquency

 In arranging how juvenile delinquents of different genders should be cared for within the juvenile justice system, concessions must be made to account for the fact that young women normally enter prison under very different circumstances than young men.

 In September of 2000, the National Institute of Justice (NIJ) published research on women and young women in the American Justice System.
 A steady rise in crime among women since the 1980s spurred the research, which found a firm link between abuse and criminal behavior.
-An alarming 75 to 95 percent of girls (age 14 to 18) in the justice system are former victims of abuse.
+An alarming 75 to 95 percent of female juvenile delinquents (age 14 to 18) in the justice system are former victims of abuse.
 Such abuse often results in a very low sense of self-worth for young women.

 The majority of crimes young women commit, according to the Office of Juvenile Justice and Delinquency Prevention (OJJDP), are simple assault and illegal substance abuse.
 Young women are more likely than young men to commit the status offense of running away and to become involved in prostitution and commercialized vice.
 The NIJ reported that the average age a young woman becomes involved in prostitution is 14.